MhmtMutlu/asian-chicken-menu/README.md

-# Asian Kitchen with JavaScript
+# Asian Kitchen's Menu with JavaScript

 In this project, I have focussed to use JavaScript to make practice and tried to implement my learning outcomes.